phac-nml/irida/doc/user/tutorials/sharing-some/index.md

 ---
 layout: default
-title: "Sharing data within IRIDA"
+title: "Sharing some data from a project within IRIDA"
-search_title: "Sharing data within IRIDA"
+search_title: "Sharing some data from a project within IRIDA"
-description: "A tutorial on how to share your sequencing data that's stored in IRIDA with other IRIDA users."
+description: "A tutorial on how to share some of your sequencing data that's stored in IRIDA with other IRIDA users."
 ---

 Sharing some data from a project